-- Students who are 14 years of age or older or those who have completed the eighth grade or higher are eligible for concurrent enrollment as “special admit” students at SRJC.
+- Students who are 14 years of age or older or those who have completed the eighth grade or higher are eligible for duel enrollment as “special admit” students at SRJC.

 - Santa Rosa Junior College reserves the right to exclude or limit enrollment of special admit students into impacted programs and other programs or courses based on health, safety, instructional methodology, faculty constraints, or legal requirements.

 - Students enrolling in Kinesiology (PE) activity courses are subject to the 10% limit for each section.

 - All high school students must submit an online SRJC application every spring or summer/fall semester in order for this form to be processed.
 This form must be submitted with all required signatures.
 Incomplete forms will not be processed.